New South Wales (NSW) as an investment destination for safe and sustainable exploration and mining

 NSW has a mature METS sector, with at least 25% of Australian METS headquartered in NSW.

-NSW has a strong workforce, with 29,800 people employed in the mining industry (at November 2022), and a large pool of skilled workers in industries with transferrable skills across regional NSW.
+NSW has a strong workforce, with about 30,000 people employed in the mining industry, and a large pool of skilled workers in industries with transferrable skills across regional NSW.

 NSW critical minerals and high-tech metals investment-ready projects